curv3d/curv/docs/language/Language.md

 but no two languages agree on the meaning.
 In Python, 0 counts as false, while in Ruby, 0 counts as true.

-TeaCAD's strict design addresses some common problems in OpenSCAD.
+Curv's strict design addresses some common problems in OpenSCAD.
 For a beginner, it's easy to accidently type `cube(10,20,30)` or `square(5,10)`, instead of `cube([10,20,30])` or `square([5,10])`.
 OpenSCAD's behaviour of ignoring errors doesn't help beginners find these bugs.
 It turns out that `square(5,10)` is equivalent to `square(size=5,center=10)`.
 The `center` argument is supposed to be boolean, and in this context, `10` counts as false.
-In TeaCAD, `square(5,10)` will abort with an error, since the second argument (the `center` argument) is non-boolean.
-If TeaCAD were to behave as some have advocated, and it were to consistently treat 0 as false and non-zero numbers as true, then `square(5,10)` would not report an error, instead it would center the square.
+In Curv, `square(5,10)` will abort with an error, since the second argument (the `center` argument) is non-boolean.
+If Curv were to behave as some have advocated, and it were to consistently treat 0 as false and non-zero numbers as true, then `square(5,10)` would not report an error, instead it would center the square.